Tsu-HaoLiu/Tsu-HaoLiu/README.md

 ## Hi there 👋 I'm Tsu-Hao ✨

-#### I enjoy solving problems with code, and committed full stack developer, with an eagerness and passion to learn.
+I'm a software developer and have a passion for learning, solving problems and working with code.

 ##